mattyx96/rick-and-morty-client/README.md

-# 🧩 Rick & Morty Dharma Assignment
+# 🧩 Rick & Morty Client
+**This is a responsive Rick & Morty client that displays characters, episodes, and locations, all styled to capture the distinctive look and feel of the show.**

 ## 🚀 Tech Stack